-You have the option to reduce the weight of your Final Exam by 5% by creating and answering multiple-choice questions on PeerWise (https://peerwise.cs.auckland.ac.nz/at/?mcmaster\ca).
+You have the option to reduce the weight of your Final Exam by 3% by creating and answering multiple-choice questions on PeerWise (https://peerwise.cs.auckland.ac.nz/at/?mcmaster_ca).
 This year we are evaluating the effectiveness of participating on PeerWise.
 For this reason, you will be placed in one of two groups.
-Group 1 will need to write 6 multiple-choice questions before the QuizTerm.
-Group 2 will need to write 6 multiple-choice questions after the QuizTerm but before the final exam.
-Both groups need to answer 6 multiple-choice questions before the QuizTerm and answer another 6 after the QuizTerm but before the final.
-In other words all students need to write 6 multiple-choice questions and answer 12 questions written by other students in the course.
+Group 1 will need to write 15 multiple-choice questions before the QuizTerm.
+Group 2 will need to write 15 multiple-choice questions after the QuizTerm but before the final exam.
+Both groups need to answer 15 multiple-choice questions before the QuizTerm and answer another 15 after the QuizTerm but before the final.
+In other words all students need to write 15 multiple-choice questions and answer 30 questions written by other students in the course.
 We have divided the course by tutorial section for the two groups.
 Your TA will announce which group you are in and there is a list posted on Avenue in the Content section under Course Information.

-Before QuizTerm Between QuizTerm and Final Exam Group 1 Write 6 Questions Answer 6 Questions Answer 6 Questions Group 2 Answer 6 Questions Write 6 Questions Answer 6 Questions
+Before QuizTerm Between QuizTerm and Final Exam Group 1 Write 15 Questions Answer 15 Questions Answer 15 Questions Group 2 Answer 15 Questions Write 15 Questions Answer 15 Questions

 This is an all or none assignment.
 You will not receive partial points if you complete or answer less than the required number of questions or if you complete them after your group's deadline.
+The deadline for the first half of the assignment is the start of the QuizTerm at 6am on Friday October 25th.

 Creating multiple-choice questions is a great way to study for the weekly quizzes and for the final exam.
 Writing questions requires you to reflect on what you learned in the course and explaining each option in the feedback section helps you to fully understand the concept.
 Writing plausible distractors is also trickier than you might think.
 You need to consider all the potential misconceptions and interpretations of a concept.
 Answering other students' questions may help you identify areas of weakness in your knowledge or view a topic from a perspective you hadn't thought about before.
+We recommend completing questions every week as a way to help study for the quizzes, instead of waiting to do it last minute before the deadline.

 To participate on PeerWise you must first create an account.
 You can do this by clicking the registration button in the bottom left corner of the website.
 You will need 2 things to complete your registration: The course ID and your identifier.
-The course ID is: 17405 and your identifier is your MacID (NOT your student number).
+The course ID is: 19419 and your identifier is your MacID (NOT your student number).
 Your MacID is your login for Avenue.
 It is also the first part of your McMaster email address.